sai-kiran-y/uplink/examples/bbb/updates/app_update/README.md

 binary uploaded on the Bytebeam cloud.
 In this example, the app is expected to be part of systemd.
 The app basically prints the string "Hello from Bytebeam" every 3 seconds.
 [app_update.sh](app_update.sh) has the logic of replacing the old app, with the new one.
 By default the app is assumed to be in the folder /usr/local/bin.
-This is configurable in update.sh script.
+This is configurable in updater script.

 ## updater
 [updater](updater) is the wrapper script for app_update script.
 Using updater,